Ruggero1912/AIDE-unipi/README.md

 You can add material by performing a pull request, opening an issue or by contacting one of the mantainers.

+If you want to contribute to this repo, in the [issues tab](https://github.com/Ruggero1912/AIDE-unipi/issues) you can find an (hopefully) updated list of missing things.

-*This is repo was inspired by the one available for the [Computer Engineering course at UniPi](https://github.com/Guray00/IngegneriaInformatica)*.
+*This repo was inspired by the one available for the [Computer Engineering course at UniPi](https://github.com/Guray00/IngegneriaInformatica)*.

 ### Telegram Groups